maxvfischer/DIY-CNC-machine/README.md

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_10.jpg)

 The bridge beams were then inserted into the slots on the side plates once more, along with all the blockers.
 A 140 mm threaded M5 rod was inserted through the bottom two beams and a 60 mm M5 bolt was inserted through the top bridge beam.
-They were then tightened using M5 nuts.
+It was all tightened using M5 nuts.

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_11.jpg)